17) Perspective

 A cross-section, combined with an elevation is often found in the representation of a canal or waterway [apan(tli)].
 Some apantli are difficult to distinguish from a simple water [a(tl)] glyph.
 But many show a trapezoidal shape with a framework on the bottom and sides, typically colored red and yellow or just one of these colors.

 What is the point of tracing these perspectives?
-The hope is that art historians will be able to identify and track pre-contact perspectives for a deeper understanding, for instance, about how the human gaze interacted with divinities as compared to other people.
+The hope is that art historians will be able to identify and track pre-contact perspectives for a deeper understanding, for instance, about how people viewed the worlds around them and the human gaze interacted with divinities as compared to other people.
 What was respectful or disrespectful?
 Also interesting is how such glyphs evolved over time with the influence of European perspectives and, in the case of the sun (tonalli, tonatiuh) or divinities (teotl), the impact of Christianity.

 Patterns with regard to perspectives could also help identify newly identified glyphs whose reading is unclear.
 The clarification of such patterns could also aid in the dating of glyphs and the manuscripts in which they appear.